vrockai/pipeline-test/docs/content.md

 ---

-## Connecting structure to function with the recovery of over 1000 high-quality metagenome-assembled genomes from activated sludge using long-read sequencing
+## Connecting structure to function with the recovery of over 1000 high-quality metagenome-assembled genomes from activated sludge using long-read sequencing.
+ 06.04.2021, _CM Singleton, F Petriglieri, JM Kristensen, RH Kirkegaard, TY Michaelsen, MH Andersen, Z Kondrotaite, SM Karst, MS Dueholm, PH Nielsen, M Albertsen_

+Microorganisms play crucial roles in water recycling, pollution removal and resource recovery in the wastewater industry.
+The structure of these microbial communities is increasingly understood based on 16S rRNA amplicon sequencing data.
+However, such data cannot be linked to functional potential in the absence of high-quality metagenome-assembled genomes (MAGs) for nearly all species.
+Here, we use long-read and short-read sequencing to recover 1083 high-quality MAGs, including 57 closed circular genomes, from 23 Danish full-scale wastewater treatment plants.
+The MAGs account for ~30% of the community based on relative abundance, and meet the stringent MIMAG high-quality draft requirements including full-length rRNA genes.
+We use the information provided by these MAGs in combination with &gt;13 years of 16S rRNA amplicon sequencing data, as well as Raman microspectroscopy and fluorescence in situ hybridisation, to uncover abundant undescribed lineages belonging to important functional groups.

 [Source](https://www.nature.com/articles/s41467-021-22203-2)

+10.1038/s41467-021-22203-2

 ---